- Consolidated Notes

 12. Impairment of non-financial assets

-The impairment of a particular asset (except for goodwill), which had been previously recognised to profit and loss, will be reversed if there is evidence that the impairment no longer exists or that the amount of the impairment has declined.
+An impairment loss recognised in profit or loss for an asset (other than goodwill) in prior years is reversed if there is an indication that the impairment loss may no longer exist or may have decreased.
 The recoverable amount will be recognised as income in the income statement.
 The recoverable amount (or the reduction in the amount of the impairment) of an asset will be recognised, however, only to the extent that it does not exceed the book value, which would have resulted had no impairment been previously recognised (including the effects from amortisation or depreciation).

 13. Financial investments and other financial assets